-The subject of UHI effects having significant contributions to global warming is very important and should remain so.
-The contention that global warming is only due to CO2 is very risky as it encourages one to neglect the UHI issues.
-In actuality, this is perhaps stated mathematically using the doubling temperature estimate since one is given the false sense that the doubling temperature can be estimated without any influence from the UHI effect.
-Ignoring the UHI effect is unrealistic where many authors have now shown their significance.
-One important paper was by McKitrick and Michaels who in 2007 found that the net warming bias at the global level indicated that the UHI effect may explain as much as half the observed land-based warming.
-This study was criticized (Schmidt 2009) and defended for a period of about 10 years by McKitrick (see McKitrick Website).
+The subject of UHI effects having significant contributions to global warming is important.
+The contention that global warming is only due to CO2 is very risky as it encourages one to neglect the UHI issue.
+In actuality, this has been stated mathematically in the literature (see Table 1) using doubling theory giving one the false sense that the doubling temperature should be estimated without any influence from the UHI effect.
+Ignoring the UHI effect is unrealistic where many authors have now shown significance.
+One well known paper, McKitrick and Michaels (2007), found that the net warming bias at the global level indicated that the UHI effect may explain as much as half the observed land-based warming.
+This study was criticized (Schmidt 2009) and defended for a period of about 10 years by Mckitrick (see McKitrick Website).
 Other authors have also found significance (Feddema et al. 2005, Ren et al. 2007, Stone 2009, Yang et al. 2011, and Haung et al. 2015).
 These studies used land based temperature station data to make estimates.
 In a recent study by the author (Feinberg 2020), this contention was supported using a totally different approach with a weighted amplified albedo solar urbanization model supplemented with footprint studies for amplification factors, and global feedback mechanisms.
-In this study the author found that UHI with urban coverage could range from 8% to 86% of global warming.
-The wide range is related to the difficulty of estimating how much land is actually urbanized.

-The table below lists the global warming causes and amplification effects.
+The table below lists the global warming causes and amplification effects (Feinberg 2020).
 As one can see from the table, UHI effect is a global warming root cause.
 One would expect that the stronger the influence that the UHI effect plays, the more it should decrease the CO_2 doubling temperature.
-Therefore, in this paper, we focus on CO_2 doubling theory influence by the UHI effect with a brief overview.
+Therefore, in this paper, we focus on how CO_2 doubling theory is influenced by the UHI effect with a brief overview.